reciprocalreviews/reciprocalapp/DESIGN.md

 - Dana logs into RR and proposes a PLDI 2025 venue instance.
 - The RR stewards approve it
-- Dana adds a description to the venue and defines the two roles, programm committee member and senior program committee member, defining both as `invite only` roles, with `yes` and `no` commitments.
+- Dana adds a description to the venue and defines the two roles, programm committee member and senior program committee member, defining both as `invite only` roles.
 - Dana populates the set of invitees into the venue for each role by submitting a list of email addresses
 - Dana sends invitation emails to everyone in each role in her mail client.
 - Some program committee members receive the invite, create an account if necessary, see the role to which they have been invited, and indicate yes or no.